You’re creating heaps of content all day, for different channels, different projects and clients. It's easy to get overwhelmed and lose focus.

 StoryChief has a dedicated tab that provides insights for your articles and social posts.
 This tab offers an aggregated overview of your content performance, eliminating the need to use multiple analytical tools or gather data in spreadsheets.

 “StoryChief makes it easy to visualize growth, metrics, and results of your marketing efforts.
-It’s easy to show the value and ROI of your work to management.” - Joe Spisak, CMO at Soapbox
+It’s the best way to show the value and ROI of your work to management.” - Joe Spisak, CMO at Soapbox

 Examples of social media content pillars

-Let's take a look at some real-life examples to inspire your strategy:
+Let's take a look at some real-life content pillar examples to inspire your strategy:

 Hubspot